Description

 Comes complete with vintage steel bracelet*.

 (*)Note: Stock bracelets are often shortened by previous owners and may not fit you(see bracelet size in the product images).
-We recommend adding a new Seiko lug width matched leather strap with your order.
+We match the strap to this watch’s lug width, so there is nothing for you to measure — just pick a padded leather strap for Seiko from the options at the top of the page.

 Why Collectors Want This Watch Today